SSL Certificate Stuck Pending After Custom Domain Setup

 3. Cloudflare proxy (orange cloud) intercepts the challenge

-How to spot it: In Cloudflare DNS, your A/CNAME for the apex domain has the orange cloud (proxied).
-For initial cert issuance, this must be off.
+How to spot it: In Cloudflare’s DNS table, the A/CNAME for your apex (and www) shows the orange cloud (Proxied).
+For initial issuance it must be grey (DNS only).

-Some platforms require explicit domain ownership verification (TXT record) before issuing SSL.
-If you added the domain but skipped the verification step, the dashboard may say “pending” forever.
+Some setups require an ownership TXT record before issuing SSL.
+Add the domain but skip verification, and the dashboard can say “pending” indefinitely.

 6. AAAA record points elsewhere

-You have an A record pointing correctly but AAAA (IPv6) pointing to the old host.
-Cert issuer may prefer IPv6 and hit the wrong target.
+You have a correct A record but an AAAA (IPv6) record pointing at the old host.
+The issuer may prefer IPv6 and hit the wrong target.

 How to spot it:

-If you have AAAA pointing elsewhere, remove or update it.
+If AAAA points elsewhere, remove or update it.
+(Firebase in particular fails issuance while a stray AAAA exists.)

 Shortest path to fix